brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

     # return the sequence buffer containing our generated text
     return generated

-# our model was trained with a large batch size and sequence size, however
+# our model was trained with a large batch size and sequence size, but during
-# we'll but during inference we'll make both the batch size and the sequence
+# inference we'll make both the batch size and the sequence size 1.
-# size 1. we'll also make the model weights untrainable.
+# we'll also make the model weights untrainable.
 def build_inference_model(model, batch_size=1, seq_len=1):
     """
     build inference model from model config